mossland/MosslandXR/README.md

 - **Application Development**: To develop practical applications within the Mossland ecosystem, enhancing user interaction and experience in the metaverse.
 - **Community Engagement**: To engage with the community for feedback, collaboration, and shared learning.

+## Research and Insights

+Explore our extensive research into Extended Reality technologies and their applications in the Mossland ecosystem:
+- [XR Pose Estimation Research Overview](./XR_Pose_Estimation_Research_Overview.md) - A comprehensive review of recent developments in pose estimation technologies for XR applications.

 ## Contact

 For any inquiries, please reach out to us at [contact@moss.land](mailto:contact@moss.land)